Y77CH/goGFS/README.md

 There are some features / edge cases that are important but may not be implemented before large portion of the work is done.

+- [ ] Separate the read / write if it is crossing chunk boundary
 - [ ] Implement "read from closest" and pipelining during data push (paper 3.2)
 - [ ] Decide and implement retry
-- [ ] Separate the read / write if it is crossing chunk boundary
 - [ ] Implement primary serializing mutations via batching
 - [ ] Structure error handling and logging
 - [ ] Figure out a way to test lease extension
+- [ ] Further features: namespace locking, checkpoint (b-tree)
+- [ ] Further functionalities: garbage collection, re-replication, rebalancing, stale detection, master replication, checksumming